frto027/HeartBeatLanClientBSQuest/README.md

 view your heartbeat inside the quest game

+# Usage

+After you patch the mod, you can configure it inside the game via a button on your left side.
+Change the data source and restart the game, and it works.

+# Bluetooth device as the data source

 1. patch the game with the `bluetooth` permission via [mbf](https://mbf.bsquest.xyz/), which is the recommand way to mod the beatsaber now.
 1. install this mod via mbf.
 2. In your quest bluetooth setthings, pair your heart rate BLE device with your quest.